moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_cloud.md

 #### Connection details for connecting via Tableau username and password

 - **Project Name**: Enter the Tableau project name.
-If Tableau project already don't exist, a new project with the given name will be created.
-Also, if project name not provided, the project name will default to the Data Product name, registering all data sources under this project.
-Although, providing a custom project name enhances organization within Tableau.
+If a project with that name does not already exist, it will be created automatically.
+If you do not specify a name, the project will default to the name of the Data Product, which will register all associated data sources under that project.

+For optimal organization within Tableau, we recommend providing a custom project name it facilitates easier navigation of your data sources.

 - **Server Name**: The address of the Tableau server (e.g., `https://prod-apnortheast-a.online.tableau.com`).
 - **Site ID**: The site ID (e.g., `tableausuer@123`).
 - **Username**: The Tableau username.(e.g., `labs@tmdc.io`)